RLuckom/water-shape/readme.md

 I would like to add features to the control system.
 Specifically:

-  1. Remote configuration of lights and pump on / off supportng both cycle-based control (1 on, 2 off) and time-based control (5:30AM on, 8:30PM off)
+  1. Remote configuration of lights and pump on / off supporting both cycle-based control (1 on, 2 off) and time-based control (5:30AM on, 8:30PM off)
   2. Easy addition of features such as camera monitoring, etc.
   3. Configurable data storage, optimally making all writes to a usb stick or other non-SD storage